Antidirected subgraphs of oriented graphs: Introduction

 Considering the same question for oriented graphs $D$, we replace the minimum degree with the minimum semidegree $\delta^0(D)$, which is defined as the minimum over all the in- and all the out-degrees of the vertices.
 Note that any oriented graph of minimum semidegree $\delta^0(D) > \frac k2$ has an underlying connected graph on more than $k$ vertices (and therefore, no extra condition on large components will be necessary).
 Jackson \cite{bjackson} showed that every oriented graph~$D$ with $\delta^0(D) > \frac k2$ contains the directed path on $k$ edges, which is best possible.
 The first author conjectured that this result extends to any orientation of the path.

 \begin{conjecture}$\!\!${\rm\bf\cite{survey}} Every oriented graph $D$ with $\delta^0(D) > \frac k2$ contains every oriented path on $k$ edges. \end{conjecture}

-This conjecture is best possible for directed paths~\cite{bjackson} and also for {\it antidirected paths}, i.e.~oriented paths whose edges alternate directions (more generally, an {\it anti\-directed graph} is an oriented graph having no $2$-edge directed path).
-In order to see this, note that in an $\ell$-blow-up of the directed triangle (where each vertex is replaced with $\ell$ independent vertices), any longest antidirected path can only cover $2\ell$ vertices.
+This conjecture is best possible for odd $k$, as a regular tournament on $k$ vertices does not contain any oriented path with $k$ edges.
+A different example works for {\it antidirected paths}, i.e.~oriented paths whose edges alternate directions (more generally, an {\it anti\-directed graph} is an oriented graph having no $2$-edge directed path).
+Note that in an $\ell$-blow-up of the directed triangle (where each vertex is replaced with $\ell$ independent vertices), any longest antidirected path can only cover $2\ell$ vertices.

 It is known~\cite{antipaths} that if $\delta^0(D)> \frac{3k-2}{4}$, then the oriented graph $D$ contains each antipath with $k$ edges.
 Further, if we replace the bound with $\delta^0(D) \ge k$, Conjecture~\ref{conjp} becomes very easy (a greedy embedding strategy suffices).
 This strategy also works if we wish to find a $k$-edge oriented tree instead of an $k$-edge oriented path.
 Moreover, in this case we cannot do any better: In the $(k-1)$-blow-up of a directed triangle, each vertex has semidegree $k-1$, but no antidirected star with $k$ edges is present.
 However, the antidirected star is very unbalanced.
 The situation might be different for {\it balanced} antidirected trees $T$, i.e.~those that have as many vertices of in-degree $0$ as of out-degree $0$.
 We suspect that these trees appear whenever the host oriented graph $D$ has minimum semidegree greater than $\frac k2$.